simonen/obsidian/LINUX 1/STORAGE/ADVANCED STORAGE/LVM.md

 #### LVM Device Naming

-**dm**: device mapper - a generic interface to address storage devices.
+`dm`: device mapper - a generic interface to address storage devices.
 Used by LVM, RAID, multipath devices.
-DMs are created at boot time.** /dev/dm-0, /dev/dm-1**, etc
+DMs are created at boot time. `/dev/dm-0, /dev/dm-1`, etc
-The device mapper uses symbolic links in the **/dev/mapper** directory to **/dev/dm-#** devices
+The device mapper uses symbolic links in the `/dev/mapper` directory to `/dev/dm-#` devices

-Ways of addressing an lvm device:
+Ways of addressing an LVM device:
-  **/dev/vgname/lvname**
-  /dev/mapper/VGROUP-LVNAME
+  - `/dev/vgname/lvname`
+  - `/dev/mapper/VGROUP-LVNAME`

 #### Resizing Volume Groups

-`vgextend`: Add physical volumes to a volume group `vgreduce`: Remove physical volume(s) from a volume group
+- `vgextend`: Add physical volumes to a volume group
+- `vgreduce`: Remove physical volume(s) from a volume group

 Multiple Linux LVM partitions can be added to a volume group